Fall Semester, 2026

 Study Group Description: Those who work with youth in schools attempt to form relationships with students that will lead to intellectual, social, developmental, and academic growth.
 Educating with and for critical consciousness is to act in ways that those with whom we work are equipped to go after their hopes and dreams in order to make their own unique way in the world.

 Yet, inside a classroom, a school, and a school system, educators are dealing with a wide array of complicated situations.
 The rate of attrition of educators leaving the field is high.
 While schools attempt to “manage” or programmatically ameliorate difficult behaviors, moods, symptoms, and acting-out, these can and should be understood as derivatives of unconscious conflicts or developmental deficits, or both.
-When worked with as derivative, when recognizing the child’s hidden but authentic efforts at integrity, the educator’s experience of the child themselves, and of education of the child, has the potential to be transformed, empowered.
+When worked with in this way, when recognizing the child’s hidden but authentic efforts at integrity, the educator’s experience of the child themselves, and of education of the child, has the potential to be transformed, empowered.

 An educator and educational leader in public schools for over three decades, Co-Director Lynne Scalia hopes to start an updated exploration of how psychoanalysis and certain psychoanalytic concepts could be useful to Pre-K through 12th grade education, as well as for analysts who work with children and/or educators.
 An interdisciplinary mix of folks – educators interested in psychoanalysis, analysts/analyst candidates, etc., are welcome.